Take a close look at your trees.

-If you haven't figured it out yet, my puns refer to one of the biggest problems of tree installation: planting trees too deeply.
-In fact, 80 percent of all tree problems can be attributed to their soil environment.
+If you haven't figured it out yet, these puns refer to one of the biggest problems of tree installation: planting trees too deeply.
+About 80 percent of all tree problems can be attributed to their soil environment.

 Planting a tree is a relatively quick and simple process.
 But how much effort you put into it can have a lifelong effect.
-It can cause a tree to fail very quickly, limiting its existence.
-But, usually, shortcutting the planting process can cause the tree to struggle for many years, never reaching its full benefits potential in the landscape.
+Mistakes can cause a tree to fail very quickly, limiting its lifespan.
+Shortcutting the planting process can cause the tree to struggle for many years, never achieving its full potential benefits in the landscape.
 And all the while, you are unaware that your tree is crying out for help.

 The mistake of planting a tree too deeply isn't always readily apparent at the time of installation, but the long-term effects of it are substantial.
-When buried too deeply, tree roots decline in health and condition.
-And poor tree roots mean reduced tree growth and leaf size and color, decreased cold hardiness, and increased disease and insect susceptibility.
-Sometimes trees show these problems right away in the first year after planting, but usually the problem emerges after a few years when it becomes more challenging to fix.
+When buried too deeply, tree stems and roots decline in health and condition.
+And poor tree stems and roots mean reduced tree growth and leaf size and color, decreased cold hardiness, and increased disease and insect susceptibility.
+Sometimes trees show these problems right away in the first year after planting, but usually, the problem emerges after a few years when it becomes more challenging to fix.

 To understand how to plant trees right, one has to understand their roots.
-For tree roots to grow vigorously, they require water, oxygen and warmth.
-As a result, they grow shallowly in the soil.
-When roots are buried too deeply, less oxygen and warmth are available.
+For tree roots to grow vigorously, they require water and oxygen.
+As a result, most roots grow shallowly in the soil.
+When roots are buried too deeply, less oxygen is available.

-Ideally, plant trees so their root flare (where the trunk starts to bulge out at the bottom) is level with or slightly above the soil surface.
+Ideally, plant trees so their root flare (where the trunk starts to bulge out at the bottom) is slightly above the soil surface.

 To spot a poorly planted tree, look for a trunk that is going straight into the ground like a pole.
-Signs of trees suffering as a result of deep planting include girdling or fewer roots; yellowing, undersized or fewer leaves; and stunted height.
+Signs of trees suffering as a result of deep planting include girdling roots, few or no buttress roots showing; yellowing, undersized or fewer leaves; and stunted height.